And so here we are, month number five on this Disney 100 countdown and half way through the list already!

 You know how there's that rather dark myth about lemmings throwing themselves off cliffs in a mass suicide run?
 Yeah...Disney is responsible for that.
 Goes to show even Disney of the past isn't without sin.

 So what's the story here?
 Well, Disney made a documentary called White Wilderness which was about life in the Arctic.
 There's one infamous scene in where a mass lemming migration is depicted and they're shown throwing themselves off a cliff into water.
 The narrator does point out that they're NOT actually committing suicide here but are actually in the course of migrating and are jumping into the water to try and cross it.
 But to the narrator's discredit, the scene itself is nothing but a lie.
 You see, in 1982, the CBC Television news magazine programme The Fifth Estate broadcast a documentary about animal cruelty in Hollywood, which was appropriately titled "Cruel Camera".
 They did a piece on White Wilderness and the host of the programme, Bob McKeown, discovered the lemming scene was filmed at the Bow River near Canmore, NOT the Arctic Ocean as the film implied!
 McKeown even interviewed a lemming expert and it was claimed this particular species of lemmings shown in the movie are NOT known to migrate.
 What actually happened was that the lemmings were transported to the location, jostled on turntables and thrown off a cliff after which the footage was edited so it looked the way it did in the movie.
 Ergo, the whole "suicidal lemmings" myth was born.
-Even to this day, it's known if Walt Disney himself was even aware of this practice or approved of it.
+Even to this day, it's unknown if Walt Disney himself was even aware of this practice or approved of it.
 I sure hope he didn't approve of it as that would make me lose any respect I had for him...

 As you can imagine, this documentary has now gone down in infamy for its cruelty to animals and for spreading such dangerous misinformation like this.
 What was even going through these people's heads to do such a horrible thing?!
 Why would you ever treat lemmings this way and then lie about it in a documentary that's supposed to be educational and informative?!
 X( Even Disney themselves are in no mood to defend this thing and basically give it the Song of the South treatment by pretending it doesn't exist.
 They even made sure to remove it from Disney+ too.
 And a good thing they did because this thing should never be allowed to be seen again.
 Never mind lemmings, this documentary should be thrown off a cliff!